Archipelago fleet

-The archipelago fleet (skärgårdsflottan), officially the "fleet of the army" (arméns flotta), was a branch of the armed forces of Sweden which existed between 1756 and 1823.
+The archipelago fleet (skärgårdsflottan), officially the "fleet of the army" (arméns flotta), was a maritime branch of the Swedish Armed Forces which existed between 1756 and 1823.
 Its purpose was to protect the coasts of Sweden, which was surrounded by a natural barrier of archipelagoes (or skerries).
-Throughout its existence, it was a largely independent arm of the army, separate from the navy, with the exception of a few years in the late 1760s.
+Throughout its existence, the fleet was a largely independent arm of the Swedish Army, separate from the Swedish Navy, with the exception of a few years in the late 1760s.
 In a number of respects, it was a precursor of the Swedish Coastal Artillery and its coastal fleet.

-Its vessels consisted of traditional Mediterranean-style galleys, prams, gunboats and specially-designed broadside-armed "archipelago frigates".
+The fleet's vessels consisted of traditional Mediterranean-style galleys, prams, gunboats and specially designed broadside-armed "archipelago frigates".
 All types had the ability to operate under oars and a small draft, enabling them to navigate the shallow and often treacherous inshore waters.

-The archipelago fleet was active in several wars from 1757 to 1814: the Swedish involvement in the Seven Years' War, the Russo-Swedish War of 1788–90, the Finnish War of 1808–09 and the brief Swedish–Norwegian War of 1814.
+The archipelago fleet was active in several wars from 1757 to 1814, such as the Seven Years' War, the Russo-Swedish War of 1788–1790, the Finnish War and the brief Swedish–Norwegian War of 1814.